murdinc/isosceles/README.md

 This is a tool built out of a desire to work locally in an environment set up for remote development.
 I got tired of the lag of a mounted sshfs volume.
 It's main and only feature is "active-sync", currently - but I hope to add more utilities to it as needed.

-To set up projects, add a .isosceles file to your root folder on OS X. An example is located in the example_config.isosceles file in this repo and at the end of the README.
+To set up projects, add an .isosceles file to your root folder on OS X. An example is located in the example_config.isosceles file in this repo and at the end of the README.

 **Features:**
 * Watches an entire directory recursively for changes that match a specific pattern